News and Commentary

 Increases Automatic Enrollment Contribution Limits

-Employers whose retirement plans utilize auto-enrollment and auto-escalation safe harbor features may now increase the default employee contribution from 3 percent of salary to 6 percent in the first year and as much as 15 percent beginning in the worker’s second year of employment.
+Employers who use auto-enrollment and auto-escalation safe harbor features in their 401(k) plans may increase the default employee contribution from 3 percent of salary to 6 percent in the first year and as much as 15 percent beginning in the worker’s second year of employment.
 Previously, employers could not set a plan participant’s automatic contribution to an amount exceeding 10 percent in any year.

 Introduces Guaranteed Income Annuities as Investment Options